xiaohunying/notes/pages/aws-network.md

 ![nat_gateway](../resources/images/aws-vpc-nat-gateway.png)

 ### Bastion Hosts
 How do engineers access an instance in a private subnet?
 One of the ways to do it is via a bastion host (used as a jump server).
+The bastion host sits within hte public subnet and it is just another EC2 instance.
+This instance needs to be very secure and it needs to be hardened and very robust.
+It needs to remove any kind of vulnerabilities and loose access controls.

 ![bastion_host](../resources/images/aws-vpc-bastion-host.png)

 SSH agent forwarding:
 - it stores EC2 private keys on the local client.
 - you use it to access instances through a bastion host.

 <br />